-An inactive dataset for an IQ sensor arises if the Universal Transmitter receives no signals from an already registered IQ sensor.
+An inactive dataset for an IQ sensor arises if the DIQ/S 182-XT-4 receives no signals from an IQ sensor that is already registered.
 The Error display appears on the measured value display instead of a measured value.

-An inactive dataset can be reactivated by assigning it, e.g. to an IQ sensor of the same type (see section 8.3.2).
+An inactive dataset can be reactivated by assigning it to, for example, an IQ sensor of the same type (see section 8.3.2).
 All settings are retained.
-If you no longer require these data, you can erase them.
+If these data are no longer required, they can be erased.
 All the settings belonging to this IQ sensor as well as any links with outputs are deleted by this action.

-Proceeding: deleting inactive datasets
+Procedure: Deleting inactive datasets

-- 1 Open the SETTINGS menu with S. - 2 Using () and (), select and confirm the Sensor S0x menu item (corresponding to sensor 1 or sensor 2).
+- 1 Open the SETTINGS menu with S. - 2 Using ( ) and ( ) select and confirm the SOx Sensor menu item (corresponding to sensor number).

-If the dataset is inactive the following display appears:
+If the dataset is inactive, the following display appears:

-- 3 Select Delete dataset with 2 and confirm with 3.
+- 3 Select Delete dataset with 1 and confirm with 2.
 The dialog window for the security prompt appears. - 4 Select Delete dataset with 2 and confirm with 3.
 The inactive sensor is erased.